At RESTORE, our practitioners make up your Integrated Health Care Team.

 - Incorporation of Chinese herbal creams and tinctures that are carefully evaluated for safety, purity, and interactions with your current medications

 - Incorporation of energy healing techniques including External Qi Healing (EQH)

 - Incorporation of aromatherapy, essential oils, and flower essences

-According to recently published recommendations from the U.S. Preventive Services Task Force, healthcare professionals should confirm high blood pressure readings taken in their office with a method called ambulatory blood pressure monitoring (ABPM) before starting treatment.
+According to published recommendations from the U.S. Preventive Services Task Force, healthcare professionals should confirm high blood pressure readings taken in their office with a method called ambulatory blood pressure monitoring (ABPM) before starting treatment.
 During ambulatory blood pressure monitoring, a small device that is the size of a cell phone and a blood pressure cuff are placed on the patient.
 This device takes continuous blood pressure readings for 24 hours.
 Home monitoring also can confirm a high blood pressure diagnosis.
 Secondary confirmation of high blood pressure is useful because caffeine, nicotine, emotions, stress, pain and physical activity can affect it short-term, according to the USPSTF report.

 Ambulatory monitoring better measures blood pressure and therefore better predicts the risk of heart disease or stroke than office measurement alone, according to the American Heart Association (AHA).
 It’s also useful for diagnosing “white-coat hypertension,” high blood pressure appearing only at the doctor’s office when medical professionals are present which can lead to the over treatment of high blood pressure.

 People with white coat hypertension are at increased risk for developing sustained hypertension.
 There is also “masked hypertension,” which occurs when someone’s blood pressure is normal at a medical office but elevated at work or home.